 Effective January 1, 2022, ACPPs, MCOs, and the BH vendor shall pay a uniform rate increase of $954.59 per diem over their contracted rates for inpatient mental health services or administratively necessary day services immediately following inpatient mental health services for COVID-19-positive members admitted to Department of Mental Health (DMH)-licensed psychiatric hospitals and all units with DMH-licensed beds.

-The temporary per diem rate increase is applicable for up to 14 days when a member is admitted for inpatient mental health services or receives administratively necessary day services immediately following inpatient mental health services, is confirmed positive for COVID-19 at the time of admission or within 96 hours of admission and is not suspected of having become COVID-19 positive after admission due to exposure occurring within the admitting hospital.
+The temporary per diem rate increase is applicable for up to 14 days when a member is admitted for inpatient mental health services or receives administratively necessary day services immediately following inpatient mental health services, is confirmed positive for COVID-19 at the time of admission or within 96 hours of admission, and is not suspected of having become COVID-19 positive after admission due to exposure occurring within the admitting hospital.
 This rate increase shall remain in effect until May 1, 2022, or as otherwise directed by EOHHS.

 This rate increase is not applicable to One Care Plans, SCOs, or PACE Organizations.